Hard Money Lending

 Whether you’re looking for your first real estate investment property or your first home, choosing the right loan and lender for your situation is extremely important.
-Hard money lenders can bridge the gap between traditional home loans and mortgages and pay out-of-pocket for your property.
+Our hard money loans can help bridge the gap between traditional home loans and mortgages and pay out-of-pocket for your property.

-Hard money is all done privately, outside of conventional banking establishments.
+Hard money loans are all done privately, outside of conventional banking establishments.
 Typically, this is done by private individuals to the loan seeker.

 The average loan term for hard money loans is 12 months as opposed to 30 years for a typical home loan through a traditional lending institution.
 While there are dozens of hoops to jump through for a typical loan, hard money loans are quicker and require fewer steps to complete.

 Often these types of loans are sought out when an investment might not be approved by a traditional institution.
-Hard money loans and lenders secure the loan by looking at the property and its value, the investor’s credit score, and any collateral you put up.
+Hard money lending secures the loan by looking at the property and its value, the investor’s credit score, and any collateral you put up.
 The amount of the overall loan is determined by these factors.

 Just as every person is different, every loan application, even for hard money loans, is unique.